Ph.D. student at UCLA

 jiewang [at] cs.ucla.edu

-I am currently a second-year Ph.D. student in the Computer Science Department at the University of California, Los Angeles, advised by Prof.Jason Cong.
+I am currently a third-year Ph.D. student in the Computer Science Department at the University of California, Los Angeles, advised by Prof.Jason Cong.
 I am a member of the VLSI Architecture, Synthesis & technology (VAST) Laboratory.
 I received my B.S. degree in Electronic Engineering from Tsinghua University, with a double major in Economics.

 My research interests lie in parallel/distributed architecture and programming.
 I am involved in research projects including customized computing for deep learning, standard BLAS libraries, genomic applications, and etc. You can find my CV here.